tommy-burkett/nfl-dashboard/README.md

 `writeup/`
 - This folder contains a six page PDF file that outlines the overall project goals, the data and methods used, a demonstration of the dashboard, and the references utilized to create this project.

+`main.py`
+- The file used to run the app.
 ---
 #### How to Run the Dashboard
 - CD the directory in your terminal